 Features

-How a 17-Year-Old Lagos Student is Exploring Tech to Tackle Food Waste
+How a Young Lagos Student is Exploring Tech to Tackle Food Waste

 Olamide Salau | 11th September 2025

-Instead of waiting for change, Joseph is experimenting with Nomastics, a prototype platform designed to connect farmers, buyers, and transporters in real time.
+Instead of waiting for change, Joseph, at the age of 18, started experimenting with Nomastics, a prototype platform designed to connect farmers, buyers, and transporters in real time.
 With limited resources, but driven by research, teamwork, and curiosity, he is beginning to explore how youth can apply technology to agriculture’s toughest problems.

 As part of AgroCentric’s #NextGenFarmers series, Joseph’s story is less about a finished product and more about a mindset: starting small, learning by doing, and daring to try.